 Motivation: This critic is stuck in the past.
 It is unable to forgive you for wrongs you have may have done or the people you may have hurt.
 This critic is concerned about maintaining your relationships at all costs.
 It holds you to standards of behaviours - dysfunctional or not - that were prescribed by your family, community, religion and culture.

-Protector Role: This protector tries to protect you from repeating past mistakes by making sure you never forget them or feel free to forgive yourself.
-This protector want you to hold onto your social ties at all costs - even if they are not good for you
+Protector Role: This protector protects you from repeating past mistakes by ensuring you never forget them or feel free to forgive yourself.
+This protector wants you to hold onto your social ties at all costs - even if they are not good for you.

 7. The Conformist

-Motivation: This inner critic tries to get you to fit into certain standards held by society, your family or your culture.
+Motivation: This inner critic tries to get you to fit into specific standards held by society, your family or your culture.
 It wants you to be liked and admired by others.

-Protector: This protector aims to protect you from being abandoned, shamed or rejected.
-The Conformist protector fears that the Rebel or the Free Spirit in you would act in ways that are unacceptable.
+Protector: This protector protects you from being abandoned, shamed or rejected.
+The Conformist protector fears that the Rebel or the Free Spirit in you would act in unacceptable ways.
 So, this protector keeps you from being in touch with and expressing your true nature so that you will fit in with society.

 Self Affirmation & Self-Encouragement

-Self-affirmation and self-encouragement can be very useful to offset self-criticism.
-When you hear an inner critical voice saying you are inferior or deficient, you can choose to first doubt that what it is saying to you is true, and then change it.
+Self-affirmation and self-encouragement can be very useful in resolving self-criticism.
+When you hear an inner critical voice saying you are inferior or deficient, you can choose first to doubt that what it is saying to you is true and then change it.
 Most inner criticism originates from critical outside social interactions.
-Labelling and standing back from your inner critic can support you to begin the process of internal self-affirmation and self-encouragement.
+Labelling and standing back from your inner critic can help you begin the process of internal self-affirmation and self-encouragement.

 With love,